RFI

 18 February 2025

 Have any of you used them?
 Had a contact with them?
 Nanoparticles are everywhere around us.
 Undetectable by the human eye, nanoparticles can exhibit significantly different physical and chemical properties to their larger counterparts.
 Researchers realized the importance of nanoparticles when they found that size can significantly influence the physiochemical properties of such substances.
-Although, currently, there is […]
+Although, currently, there is a coexistence of different definitions of nanomaterials […]

 Read more